retainful/site/content/blog/how-to-write-abandoned-cart-emails-in-woocommerce.md

 ### 6 Best Strategies for Abandoned Cart Emails with Examples
 ____

-Here is a list of abandoned cart email examples (Feel free to borrow from them!):
+Here is a list of abandoned cart email strategies with examples (Feel free to borrow for your campaign!):

-1. Simple, Catch Subject Line
+1. Simple, Catchy Subject Line
-2. Show the customer what’s left in the cart
+2. Show what’s left in the cart
-3. Single-click cart recovery (Call to Action)
+3. Offer a Single-click cart recovery (Call to Action)
 4. Tempt with discounts & Free Shipping
 5. Share Support Information
 6. Add Customer Reviews / Testimonials